On the kink-kink collision problem of for the $\phi^{6}$ model with low speed: Proof of Theorem

-indeed, in \cite {multison} it was proved using Fixed point theorem that for any $0<v<1$ that there is a unique solution of \eqref{nlww} that satisfies \eqref{uniqq} for some $T,\,\delta>0.$ Next, if we restrict the argument of the proof of Proposition $3.6$ of \cite{multison} to the two pure moving kinks of the $\phi^{6}$ model, we can find explicitly the values of $\delta(v)$ and $T(v).$ More precisely, we have: \begin{theorem} There is $\delta_{0}>0$ such that if $0<v<\delta_{0},$ then there is a unique solution $\phi(t,x)$ of \eqref{nlww} with
+indeed, in \cite {multison} it was proved using Fixed point theorem that for any $0<v<1$ that there is a unique solution of \eqref{nlww} that satisfies \eqref{uniqq} for some $T,\,\delta>0.$ Next, if we restrict the argument of the proof of Proposition $3.6$ of \cite{multison} to the traveling kink-kink of the $\phi^{6}$ model, we can find explicitly the values of $\delta(v)$ and $T(v).$ More precisely, we have: \begin{theorem} There is $\delta_{0}>0$ such that if $0<v<\delta_{0},$ then there exists a unique solution $\phi(t,x)$ of \eqref{nlww} with

 satisfying \eqref{uniqq} for some $0<\delta<1$ and $T>0.$ Furthermore, we have if $t\geq \frac{4\ln{\left(\frac{1}{v}\right)}}{v}$ that